liferay/liferay-docs/develop/tutorials/articles/220-internationalization/01-localizing-your-application.markdown

 Providing translated language properties files and specifying the `javax.portlet.resource-bundle` property in your portlet component is all you need to do to have your language keys translated.
-Then, when the locale is changed in Liferay, your application's language keys will be automatically translated.
+Then, when the locale is changed in @product@, your application's language keys will be automatically translated.

 In a more complicated, well-modularized application, you might have language